gauravinthevalley/documentation/content/applications/sales/sales/ebay_connector/manage.rst

 Simply type a forward slash `/` to reveal a menu with formatting, layout, and text options.
 To add an image, type `/image`.

-To use images in the listing, another option is to add them as *Attachments* on the product template.
+To use images in the listing, an image needs to be added as *Attachments* on the product template.

 .. seealso::